ros2/ros2_documentation/tools/README.md

 #### Superseding outdated reviews

-Each bot review body includes a hidden HTML marker (`<!-- ros2-meta-tags-ensure -->`).
+Only the **summary** review body includes a hidden HTML marker (`<!-- ros2-meta-tags-ensure -->`).
 The marker id `ros2-meta-tags-ensure` (constant `REVIEW_MARKER_ID` in Python; override in the shell script with `META_TAG_REVIEW_MARKER_ID`) is what the supersede script searches for in review bodies.
+The suggest-changes review uses an unstamped `suggestion_note` so it is not minimised: that card is the only place inline suggestions render in Conversation, and GitHub marks individual suggestion comments outdated once they are committed or their anchor leaves the diff.

 When `meta_checked=true`, the workflow runs `make -f .trusted-base/Makefile supersede-meta-tag-reviews` ([`supersede_meta_tag_reviews.sh`](supersede_meta_tag_reviews.sh)):

 1. Lists pull request reviews whose body contains the marker id.
 2. Minimises each as **Outdated** via the GitHub GraphQL API (`gh api graphql`; individual failures are ignored).

-When all issues are fixed (`has_results=false`), stale reviews are minimised and no new “all clear” comment is posted.
-Inline suggestion comments are separate from the review body and stay visible until they are committed or the file changes.
+When all issues are fixed (`has_results=false`), stale summary reviews are minimised and no new “all clear” comment is posted.
+Inline suggestion comments remain on the pull request until they are actioned; suggest-changes skips re-posting duplicates, so earlier suggestion reviews stay the Conversation surface for pending commits.

 #### Security